SebasRod23/ClojureDecisionTree/README.md

 # ClojureDecisionTree

-Implementation of a clasification tree (a type of decision tree learning) in Clojure

-Demonstration with a dataset about [Red Wine Quality from Kaggle](https://www.kaggle.com/uciml/red-wine-quality-cortez-et-al-2009)
+Demonstration of a decision tree with a dataset about [Red Wine Quality from Kaggle](https://www.kaggle.com/uciml/red-wine-quality-cortez-et-al-2009)

 Check our Jupyter Notebook in [GitHub Pages](https://sebasrod23.github.io/ClojureDecisionTree/)